 Particular examples of where we use or disclose personal information are:

-- To charge resident/client fees per relevant agreements
+- To charge resident/customer fees per relevant agreements

-- To determine the appropriate fee/bond for clients
+- To determine the appropriate fee/payment type for customers

 - To send required correspondence, including monthly policies